VSF: Simple, Efficient, and Effective Negative Guidance in Few-Step Image Generation Models By Value Sign Flip: Proposed Methods

-Drawing from \citet{koulischer_dynamic_2025} and \citet{ schramowski_safe_2023}, one possible solution is to steer the latent space away when the model is about to generate, or has already generated, unwanted content.
-In their approach, a probability-based method is used to determine the appropriate guidance factor.
-Alternatively, a more intuitive method involves using the model’s attention map: when the image attends more to the negative prompt compared to the positive one, it should be steered away stronger accordingly.
-This can be implemented by simply concatenating the values and keys of the positive and negative prompts, then flipping the sign of the negative prompt values so that when the image attends to the negative prompt, the flipped value of the negative prompt can cancel the unwanted content.
+An intuitive method to calculate $W$ involves using the model’s attention map: when the image attends more to the negative prompt compared to the positive one, it should be steered away strongly accordingly.
+Thus, we can calculate the attention map between the image and the positive tokens $A^+$ and the image and the negative tokens $A^-$ before softmax calculation, then calculate their ratios to their sum. $Q$ is the image query tokens and $K^+$ and $K^-$ are the positive and negative prompt keys.

+This approach involves complex attention calculation and two attention passes, but it can be implemented by a simpler approach.
+We can concatenate the values and keys of the positive and negative prompts, then flip the sign of the negative prompt values.
+This enables that when the image attends to the negative prompt, the flipped value of the negative prompt can cancel the unwanted content.
+The equation of our method in cross attention models, written in the matrix calculation, is shown in Equation~\ref{eq:ours}, where $\oplus$ means matrix concatenation on the sequence length dimension, $\sigma$ is the softmax function on the sequence length dimension, and $V^+$ and $V^-$ are the positive and negative prompt values.

+This is similar to noise-canceling headphones, where a ``flipped'' wave is played to cancel the noise.
 Note that the key of the negative prompt is not flipped to keep the original meaning of the unwanted concept to match image patches.
-The equation of our method in cross attention models, written in the matrix calculation, is shown in Equation~\ref{eq:ours}, where $\oplus$ means matrix concatenation on the sequence length dimension, and $\sigma$ is the softmax function on the sequence length dimension, $Q$ is the image query tokens, $K^+$ and $K^-$ are the positive and negative prompt keys, $V^+$ and $V^-$ are the positive and negative prompt values, and $\alpha$ is the factor controlling the strength of the guidance.

-Mathematically, this is equivalent to computing the ratio between the image-to-positive and image-to-negative attention map strength, scaling each attention output using this ratio, and subtracting the negative velocity from the positive one.
+Mathematically, this is equivalent to $Z^W$.
+Proof is in the Appendix.

 This approach gives a dynamic weight for the positive and negative prompts, and it varies for different layers, steps, and tokens.